moonstream-to/docs/docs/tooling/inspector-facet.md

     --format human
 ```

-The following command produces JSON output and can be used to inspect a Diamond contract programmatically
+The following command produces JSON output and can be used to inspect a Diamond contract programatically
 (e.g. as part of a CI/CD pipeline):
 ```bash
 inspector-facet \